Scientific Name

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. telephioides in an area of your garden that gets 6 hours of sunlight daily.

-Soil: H. telephioides does not need rich soil, but it does need excellent drainage.
+Soil: H. telephioides does not need rich soil but requires excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

 Hardiness: This plant has a tolerance to heat and drought and is cold-hardy, making it a popular outdoor succulent.
 H. telephioides can withstand temperatures as low as -20 to 30 °F (-28.9 to -1.1 °C), USDA hardiness zones 5a to 9b.